RecList/evalRS-CIKM-2022/README_CIKM_2022.md

 ![https://reclist.io/cikm2022-cup/](images/back_evalrs.png)

-[ Note: this was the original README for the competition, "as is" ]
+[ _Note_: this was the original README for the competition, maintained "as is".
+You can still run the code to test your own model on the same evaluation loop, and compare your results with the public leaderboard.
+Please note that the current code won't in fact upload the results to the EvalRS server, but just print them out locally. ]

 ## Overview